Aryesh10/Option-chain-data-retreival-and-analysis-using-NSE-API/README.md

 ### Dependencies
 - `requests` - For handling HTTP requests to the NSE API.
-- `pandas` - For structuring and analyzing the retrieved data.
+- `pandas` - For structuring and analyzing the retrieved data
 - `time` - For managing delay to avoid being blocked by the NSE server.

 ## Code Structure and Functionality